-First, the preferred bail for a defendant and his/her family is an "O.R." bond (an unsecured bail bond).
-This simply meanas the accused is being released on his/her "Own Recognizance".
-This is also kwown as being "Recoged" or "ROR'd".
+- First, the preferred bail for a defendant and his/her family is an "O.R." bond (an unsecured bail bond).
+This simply means the accused is being released on his/her "Own Recognizance".
+This is also known as being "Recoged" or "ROR'd".

-Third is a surety bond.
+- Third is a surety bond.
 This involves a "Bail Bondsman" or "Bonding Company".
-If the accused gets a "$10,000 cash or surety bond" and the family doesn't want to put up the full $10,000 with the court, we will refer our client to a bail bonding company.
+If the accused gets a "$10,000 cash or surety bond" and the family doesn't want to put up the full $10,000 with the court, they can use a bail bonding company.
 The bail bondsman will accept normally 10% (in this case $1,000) and will post an insurance policy with the court in the amount of $10,000.
 The $1,000 paid to a bondsman is kept as their fee.
 If the accused fails to appear for court, the bondsman will have bounty hunters track down the accused.

-In determing the appropriate bail, judges in Ohio are instructed to weigh the following factors: the nature and circumstances of the crime charged, whether or not a weapon was used, the weight of the evidence against the accused; confirmation of the defendant's identify; the defendant's family ties, resources, character, mental condition, length of residence in the community, record of convictions, record of court appearances, and any record of failure to appear before courts in the past.
+- The defendant's family ties, resources, character, mental condition, length of residence in the community, a record of convictions, record of court appearances, and any record of failure to appear before courts in the past.

 Also, a court will look at whether the accused was on probation, parole, or community control when he/she committed this offense.